88elodie/88elodie/README.md

-- 👋 Hi, I’m Élodie :)
+- 🎐 Hi, I’m Élodie :)
-- 👀 I’m interested in art, botany, web design and graphic design.
-- 🌱 I’m currently learning HTML, CSS, PHP and javascript.
-- 💞️ I’m looking to collaborate on zine or web design.
+- 📁 I'm full-stack a web developper and visual artist
-- 📫 Contact or learn more about me : email talk@elodie.cloud, website https://elodie.cloud.
+- 💌 Contact me or learn more about me : email talk@elodie.cloud, website https://elodie.cloud.

 <!---
 88elodie/88elodie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.